Trains, Games, and Complexity: 0/1/2-Player Motion Planning through Input/Output Gadgets: Applications

-\begin{proof} We will reduce from one-player motion planning with the toggle switch/toggle line.
-We can't quite directly simulate a toggle switch/toggle line, for a few reasons: \begin{itemize} \item The Trainyard gadget, and thus any gadget simulated by it, can be entered at any location, not just input locations.
-To account for this, we will denote some vertices in the simulation as input and output, and the arrangement of gadgets will ensure that the robot always enters simulated gadgets at input-denoted locations and exits and output-denoted locations.
-In particular, output-denoted locations always lead to input-denoted locations. \item One-player motion planning with the Trainyard gadget doesn't include fan-ins.
-However, we can easily simulate fan-in in the above sense by denoting two locations as input and one as output on the Trainyard gadget---the Trainyard gadget is a fan-in provided the robot never enters at one location. \item Even with the above caveats, we have not been able to simulate the toggle switch/toggle line (or any unbounded output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs) with the Trainyard gadget.
+We cannot quite directly simulate a toggle switch/toggle line, for a few reasons: \begin{itemize} \item The Trainyard gadget, and thus any gadget simulated by it, can be entered at any location, not just input locations.
+To account for this, we will denote some vertices in the simulation as input and output, and the arrangement of gadgets will ensure that the agent always enters simulated gadgets at input-denoted locations and exits and output-denoted locations.
+In particular, paths emerging from output-denoted locations always lead to input-denoted locations. \item Zero-player motion planning with the Trainyard gadget does not include fan-ins.
+However, we can easily simulate fan-in in the above sense by denoting two locations as input and one as output on the Trainyard gadget---the Trainyard gadget is a fan-in provided the agent never enters at the left location. \item Even with the above caveats, we have not been able to simulate the toggle switch/toggle line (or any unbounded output-disjoint deterministic 2-state input/output gadget with multiple nontrivial inputs) with the Trainyard gadget.
 Instead, we simulate a toggle switch/toggle line for \emph{exponentially long}.
-Formally, we describe a network of Trainyard gadgets for each natural number $k$ such that the $k$th network has the same behavior as the toggle switch/toggle line for at least $2^k$ transitions, and contains a number of Trainyard gadgets polynomial in $k$.
-Consider a system of $n$ toggle switch/toggle lines from the reduction showing they're hard.
-The system has at most $2^n$ configurations and $5n$ locations for the robot; thus after at most $5n2^n$ transitions the robot reaches either the goal location or the dead end at False-Out on the first quantifier.
-If we pick polynomial $k$ such that $2^k>5n2^n$ (e.g., $k=2n+3$ suffices), then the network of Trainyard gadgets we obtain by replacing each toggle switch/toggle line with the $k$th simulation has the same behavior long enough for the robot to either reach the goal location or crash.
+Formally, we describe a network of Trainyard gadgets for each natural number $k$ such that the $k$th network has the same behavior as the toggle switch/toggle line for at least $2^k$ transitions, and can be constructed in time polynomial in $k$.
+Consider a system of $n$ toggle switch/toggle lines in which the agent never enters an infinite loop (such as the one used to prove PSPACE-hardness).
+The system has at most $2^n$ configurations and $5n$ locations for the agent; thus after at most $5n2^n$ transitions, the agent reaches either the goal location or a dead-end.
+If we pick a polynomial-size $k$ such that $2^k>5n2^n$ (e.g., $k=2n+3$ suffices), then the network of Trainyard gadgets we obtain by replacing each toggle switch/toggle line with the $k$th simulation has the same behavior long enough for the agent to either reach the goal location or crash at a dead-end.
 Hence these exponentially long simulations suffice for PSPACE-hardness. \end{itemize}